ka-chang/StateLegiscraper/README.md

 ├── requirements.txt
 └── travis.yml
  ```
 The `StateLegiscraper` directory includes a `states` module, unit tests in `test`, and a `dashboard_helper` function script.
 Data relevant to dashboard and the states module are included in `data` directory.
-The `examples` directory provides example Jupyter notebooks that can help new users learn the ways StateLegiscraper organizes scraping and processing.
+The `examples` directory provides example Jupyter notebooks that can help new users learn the ways StateLegiscraper organize scraping and processing.
 A Plotly Dash dashboard can run locally through the `app.py` file (see [Dashboard](https://github.com/ka-chang/StateLegiscraper/blob/main/README.md#dashboard) section below for details.

 ## Requirements